gatsbyjs/gatsby/packages/gatsby-plugin-react-css-modules/README.md

   {
     resolve: `gatsby-plugin-react-css-modules`,
     options: {
+      // To minify css-module class names
+      // generated in a production build
+      // pass the below flag as true.
+      // default: false
+      minifyClassNames: true,
       // *.css files are included by default.
       // To support another syntax (e.g. SCSS),
       // add `postcss-scss` to your project's devDependencies